 - Routine / Non-critical items: low profitability, low supply risk

 - Strategic / Critical items: high profitability, high supply risk

 - Bottleneck items: low profitability, high supply risk

 External business standings need to be accounted for, as well.
 Which strategies are your competitors implementing?
 If you can’t compete with large organizations supplying the lowest costs due to economies of scale, focus on reducing the risk or increasing quality in your procurement strategy.

 Benchmarking is another excellent tool to use when measuring the performance of your company’s supply chain.
 By establishing benchmarks, you can identify critical performance criteria and measure relative competitive performance.
 There are three types of benchmarking: internal, external, and competitive.
-Each of the three strategies uses quality, value, and time to evaluate company productivity.
+Each strategy uses quality, value, and time to evaluate company productivity.

 Businesses will often fail to reach objectives because they are not well-thought-out.
-Goals should be challenging but not impossible to meet.
+Goals should be challenging but possible to meet.
 One way to ensure that your goals make sense for your business is to use SMART goals.
 SMART goals are:

 - S – Specific